denyssheremet/Meta-Model-Training/features.md

 Clean Questions Training:
 The user sees a statement, and needs to formulate a type of Clean Question.

+Body Language Training 1 (Beginner):
+The user sees a video of a speaker, and submodalities from one modality.
+When the video is over, the user needs to imitate the speaker in that modality.

+Body Language Training 2 (Advanced):
+The user sees a video of a speaker, and 1, 2 or 3 questions about his modalities, meta programs, eye accesing, autonomic nervous system.
+The user needs to look and listen to the speaker closely and answer those questions.

+Body Language Training 3 (Expert):
+The user sees a video of a speaker, and 1, 2 or 3 questions about his modalities, meta programs, eye accesing, autonomic nervous system.
+The user needs to look and listen to the speaker closely and when the video ends, continue talking while mirroring the speaker.

 Provocative Coaching Training 1 (Beginner):
 The user sees an example of an provocative coaching technique, and needs to choose which one was being used.